Does Your Digital Handshake Stack Up? [Repost]

 Set Up The Right Accounts

-There are a couple of non-negotiable platforms that you must be present on.
+Setting up the right accounts is essential to success on social media.
 Consider where your customers go to find information: Facebook has 1 billion active users, Zillow spends 100 million per year on advertising and LinkedIn is, well, LinkedIn.
 Start there, but don’t stop there.
-You should have a meaningful footprint on all of the major portals.
+You should have a significant footprint on all of the major portals.
 Even if you aren’t active, you can still be impactful.
-I love when I see someone with a Facebook page that says something like: “I love Facebook, but I love Instagram more.
+I love when I see someone with a Facebook page that says something like the following: “I love Facebook, but I love Instagram more.
 Check me out there.”

 Represent Your Brand

 Your digital handshake isn’t relevant when your LinkedIn profile has your previous employer and your Twitter picture is from 2007.
-These things need to line up.
-If you don’t update headers, descriptions and employment, it is at best, sloppy.
+Consistency is key.
+If you don’t update headers, descriptions, and employment, it is at best, sloppy.
 At its worst, this is a reflection of how a transaction might go for a potential client.
-Make sure your descriptions line up and your photos are easily recognizable as you.
-Your digital footprint tells clients and partners why they should trust you.
+Make sure your descriptions line up and your photos are easily recognizable.
+Your digital footprint tells clients and partners why they should trust you!
 Your Elevator Pitch should be clearly reflected across all of your accounts.

 Execute a Basic Content Strategy

-This requires some discipline, but can be simplified.
+This requires some discipline but can be simplified.
 The key is to have the right tools and use them consistently.
-I use Buffer to manage day to day postings.
+I use Buffer to manage the day to day postings.
 I sit down on Monday and Wednesday, scan the news and load content on all of my sites for the rest of the week based on what is happening in the market.
 Then, when something fun or personal comes up, I post directly.
-It isn’t perfect, but it doesn’t require a social media manager.
+It isn’t perfect, but it works.